whoisryosuke/cpp-monorepo-cmake/README.md

    - You could also open the `.sln` file and run `Build Solution` for the same result.
 4. Your `.exe` should be available in `build\Debug\`

+> You'll notice doing the above method, if you make new files in Visual Studio, they go in the `/build` folder instead of the project root.
+You can skip making the `build` folder and condense it all in one folder.
+Might need to update the `.gitignore` to ignore build files/cache files in root.

 ## How it works

 This project uses CMake to scaffold project files for build compilers (like Visual Studio Solution files).